jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ![Battery Connector Polarity](./img/test-connections-02.jpg)

-Other photos may be a bit confusing as the extension cable does not have the wires swapped, but the battery connector does.
+Photos where the battery connects to the HAT may be a bit confusing as the extension cable does not have the wires swapped, but the battery connector does.

 ### 2. Attach the 200mm Extension Cable to the Battery